Witchcraft, black magic, love potion, sorcery, faith healings…

 Siquijor Travel Guide: Where to Stay

-There’s good news for backpackers and budget travellers: Siquijor just might be the perfect destination for you.
+There’s good news for backpackers and budget travellers: Siquijor just might be the perfect destination in the Philippines.

 Budget accommodation is abundant on the island, to the point that most of them are right next to each other.
 Some are even located along the beach, offering breathtaking views of the sea.

 We stayed in Lorna’s End of the World during our trip.
 It’s a popular choice among backpackers and it is usually fully booked during peak season.

 At 500 PHP ($9.50 US) a night for two persons, we had the basics like a bed, toilet, and bathroom, plus a fully functional kitchen that allowed us to cook our own food.
 Just a few steps from our door is the beach, so the room was definitely a steal.

 If you are willing to splurge on your accommodation, Coco Grove Beach Resort is a popular choice among tourists.
 It has a beachfront location, three fully-equipped restaurants, and cultural events and activities exclusive to in-house guests only.
 Rooms are priced for as low as 2700 PHP ($52 US) per night for two persons.

 Consider it the choice for a romantic weekend away… May as well put those love potions to good use!

 Siquijor Travel Guide to Getting There and Around

 There are no direct flights to Siquijor island.
 Even if there is an airport on the island, it does not cater to any commercial flight.